Who can submit information for the Tiwahe Lodge Web site?

 No. Send us what you have, and we will try to use it.

 What is the process for publishing submissions?

-Send your items to the Webmaster, to the Web Site Adviser, to the Lodge Adviser, or to the Lodge Staff Adviser.
+Send your items to the Webmaster, the Lodge Adviser, or the Lodge Staff Adviser.
 Any questions about suitability or appropriateness are ultimately resolved by our Lodge Adviser or by our Staff Adviser.
 Our Webmaster or someone on the Web Site Committee will prepare your item for publication on the Web site by editing, proofreading, formatting, determining where to put the item, and when to publish it.
 While this may sound like a lengthy process, most submissions are published within hours of being submitted.

 I am not a good writer or photographer, but I have something for the Web site.

 If you have information about an event that you think needs to be posted, send us the information.
 We will compose an announcement, and we will add the event to our calendars.
 If necessary, we will send someone to take a photo.
 Again, if you don't feel comfortable sending in a written article, then just send us the details of the event, and we will write it for you.

 I would like to submit a regular column or article for the Tiwahe News page.
 What do I need to know or do?That's great!
 Write your article the way you would like it to appear.
 If you want to have links in your article, include them.
 If you want to include a photo or a form, send them along, too.
 Send us a picture or graphic that you would like to use as a thumbnail beside your article.
 We will crop it and resize it to 125 pixels wide.
 Send all items to this email address, firstname.lastname@example.org.
 Keep in mind that your article and materials, like everything on the Web site, are subject to review and editing.
 By the way, if you are a good writer, why don't you join our Web Site Committee?
 We can use your talents!

 Some of the Tiwahe Lodge forms are missing or out of date.
 What's up with that?